eliiza/challenge-urban-forest/README.md

 Type **Polygon** is defined according to the GeoJson definition of polygons, *i.e.* a sequence of loops.
 In a sequence of loops, the first loop (index zero) is the polygon's outer border (perimeter), while any following loop (if present) represents holes within the outer border.
 Type **Loop** is a sequence of points and **Point** is a sequence of 2 doubles.
-There is yet another type called **MultiPolygon**, which is simply a collection of type Polygon.
-MultiPolygon's are very useful to represent disjoint areas that make up a single piece of territory, for example, an island with the piece of coast to which it belongs.
-In *Scala*, these types are:
+There is yet another type called **MultiPolygon**, which is simply a collection of polygons.
+Multi-polygons are very useful to represent disjoint areas that make up the abstraction of a single piece of territory, for example, an island with the piece of coast to which it belongs.

+In *Scala*, the given types are defined like the following:

     type Point        = Seq[Double]
     type Loop         = Seq[Point]
     type Polygon      = Seq[Loop]    // where the first loop is the outer shape and the following ones are holes type MultiPolygon = Seq[Polygon]

 Four functions to process multi-polygons are provided: